 Business development and costs

 A large majority of the companies, 87 percent, consider standardization an important part of their future business plans.
 Three out of four firms, 73 percent, consider benefits to exceed costs of standards.

 The study is conducted by Menon Economics in cooperation with Oxford Research and the Social Science Research Institute of the University of Iceland.
-The study was commissioned as a joint initiative by the Nordic standardization bodies: Standards Norway (SN), Danish Standards (DS), Swedish Standards Institute (SIS), Finnish Standards Association (SFS) and Icelandic Standards (IST).
+The study was commissioned as a joint initiative by the Nordic standardization bodies: Standards Norway (SN), Danish Standards (DS), Swedish Institute for Standards, Finnish Standards Association (SFS) and Icelandic Standards (IST).